Professional in Human Resources (PHR 2024 ECO)

 Question 3 of 5

-1. By focusing exclusively on HR-related goals and metrics.
+1. Focus exclusively on HR-related goals and metrics.

-2. By ignoring the overall business goals and focusing only on employee welfare.
+2. Ignore the overall business goals and focus only on employee welfare.

-4. By ensuring all HR policies strictly adhere to governmental laws and regulations.
+4. Ensure all HR policies strictly adhere to governmental laws and regulations.

 The correct answer is C.